buttonwood-protocol/buttonswap-core/notes/liquidity-balances-math.md

 ### Scaled Up:
 If this is the case, then using either of the above methods will result in the same pool balances and no precision errors.
-Choosing the first method will result in the following:
+As an example, choosing the first method will result in the original totals (same with the latter method):
 - PoolA: $A_{T} = C * A_{L}$
 - PoolB: $A_{T} * \frac{B_{L}}{A_{L}} = (A_{L} * C) * \frac{B_{L}}{A_{L}} = C * B_{L} = B_{T}$

 ### Scaled Down:
 If this is the case, then using either of the above methods will result in the same pool balances and no (additional) precision errors.
-Choosing the first method will result in the following:
+As an example, choosing the first method will result in the original totals (same with the latter method):
 - PoolA: $A_{T} = A_{L} / C$
 - PoolB: $A_{T} * \frac{B_{L}}{A_{L}} = A_{T} * \frac{B_{L}}{A_{T} * C} = B_{L} / C = B_{T}$